Shit: "to shitcan"

 To shitcan someone or something is to dismiss or dispose of casually or unceremoniously, as into a waste basket.
 Shitcan can also be used as a noun: Don't bother; a report like this is gonna go directly into the shitcan.
 It can also refer to being fired from a job: "The boss is gonna shitcan you if you keep showing up late."

 Backronyms

 The backronym form "S.H.I.T." often figures into jokes, like Special High Intensity Training (a well-known joke used in job applications), Special Hot Interdiction Team (a mockery on SWAT), any college name that begins with an S-H (like South Harmon Institute of Technology in the film Accepted (2006), and Ship High In Transit (or the variant Store High In Transit in the film Kenny (2006)).
 South Hudson Institute of Technology has sometimes been used to describe the United States Military Academy at West Point.

 In polite company, sometimes backronyms such as Sugar Honey in Tea or Sugar Honey Ice(d) Tea are used.

 Usage in classical poetry

-Satirist Jonathan Swift wrote a controversial poem "The Lady's Dressing Room" containing the following lines (115 through 118):
+Satirist Jonathan Swift wrote a controversial poem published in 1732 called "The Lady's Dressing Room" containing the following lines (115 through 118):